Futures contracts sit at the center of financial trading. They help manage price risks and let traders ride market trends.

 What is a futures contract example?

-A futures contract is a commitment to buy or sell a specific amount of an underlying asset on a specific date at a fixed price.
+A futures contract is a commitment to buy or sell a specific amount of an underlying asset on a certain date at a fixed price.
+The asset could be oil, or maybe something like agricultural commodities.

 What is a futures contract?